agilosoftware/objeq/Reference.md

     var result = items.query("-> hello(firstName, lastName)");

-### Three Simple Rules for Extension Writers
+### Four Simple Rules for Extension Writers
 1. Your Extension should be side-effect free.
-This is *very* important!
+This is **very** important!
-2. Inside of your Extension, the 'this' variable will always refer to the Object that is being evaluated
+2. Inside of your Extension, the `this` variable will always refer to the Object that is being evaluated
+3. The first argument passed to an Extension will always be the current [Query] Context followed by arguments passed as part of the [Query] itself
-3. Extensions can be called from the [Predicate] and [Selector], but not from the [Collator]
+4. Extensions can be called from the [Predicate] and [Selector], but not from the [Collator]

 ## Decoration Notes
 JavaScript is limited in what it allows you to do with its metaprogramming facilities (if you can even call them that), so something of a brute force approach has to be taken.
 In order to avoid excessive analysis, decoration is only performed once per Object or Array.